NASA-AMMOS/aerie/docs/installation.md

 1. Clone the repository using Git
 2. Log in to Docker Hub
+3. Create an Artifactory settings.xml file for local development
-3. Configure services (if running the full configuration)
+4. Configure services (if running the full configuration)
-4. Start the services using the appropriate configuration file
+5. Start the services using the appropriate configuration file

 ## Authentication